Ctrl-C-xCtrl-V/Da-Boys-Club/README.md

 ## Getting Started

-To get started with Da Boy's Club, follow these simple steps:
+To get started with Da Boy's Club, follow these simple steps.:

 1. **Clone the Repository:**
    ```bash